MostlyAdequate/mostly-adequate-guide/ch8.md

 <img src="images/dominoes.jpg" alt="dominoes.. need a reference" />

 In our chapter about purity we saw a peculiar example of a pure function.
-This function contained a side-effect, but we dubbed it pure by wrapping it's action in another function.
+This function contained a side-effect, but we dubbed it pure by wrapping its action in another function.
 Here's another example of this:

 ```js
 //  getFromStorage :: String -> (_ -> String)